-The safe use of STELFONTA has not been evaluated in dogs that are pregnant, lactating, or intended for breeding.
+The safe use of STELFONTA has not been evaluated in dogs that are pregnant,

+ADVERSE REACTIONS

-ADVERSE REACTIONS Human Exposure
+Human Exposure

-There was one human exposure during the field study where the veterinarian had a where the vector manual exposure building the reader study where the vector manual made a needle stick injury to the thumb at completion of tumor treatment and was injected with an unknown amount of STELFONTA.
+There was one human exposure during the field study where the veterinarian had a needle stick injury to the thumb at completion of tumor treatment and was injected with an unknown amount of STELFONTA.
 The incident resulted in pain and necrosis of the center of the thumb at the point of needle stick.
 The wound healed over a period of three months.
 See Pictures 1 and 2 below.
-A separate needle stick injury period or three months.
-See Procures 1 and 2 below.
-A separate needed stock injury was reported with a maximum potential does of 0.1 m. tiglianol tiglate into the distal extremity of the left index finger, resulting in a localized burning sensation, local inflammation, bruising, muscular pain up the left arm, and localized tissue necrosis.
+A separate needle stick injury was reported with a maximum potential dose of 0.1 mL tigilanol tiglate into the distal extremity of the left index finger, resulting in a localized burning sensation, local inflammation, bruising, muscular pain up the left arm, and localized tissue necrosis.
 Muscular pain resolved in the first 12-24 hours and the wound healed in 8 weeks.
 There have been other needle stick injuries reported, with at least one injection into a thumb, with minimal (stinging, pain, and swelling) to no adverse events associated with these accidental self-injections.